 How actors are organized¶

 To start with, actors are living within devtools/server/actors folder.
 They are organized in a hierarchy for easier lifecycle and memory management: once a parent is removed from the pool, its children are removed as well.
-(See actor-registration.md for more information about how to implement one)
+(See actor-registration.md for more information about how to implement a new one)

 The overall hierarchy of actors looks like this: